ncatlab/nlab-content/pages/2/3/8/8/18832/content.md

 We introduce now the [[axioms]] for perturbative [[scattering matrices]] relative to a fixed [[relativistic field theory|relativistic]] [[free field theory|free]] [[Lagrangian field theory|Lagrangian]] [[quantum field theory|quantum field]] [[vacuum]] (def. \ref{VacuumFree} below) according to _[[causal perturbation theory]]_ (def. \ref{LagrangianFieldTheoryPerturbativeScattering} below).
 Since the first of these axioms requires the S-matrix to be a formal sum of [[multilinear map|multi-]][[linear continuous functionals]], it is convenient to impose axioms on these directly: this is the axiomatics for _[[time-ordered products]]_ in def. \ref{TimeOrderedProduct} below.
-That these latter axioms already imply the former is the statement of prop. \ref{TimeOrderedProductInducesPerturbativeSMatrix} below.
+That these latter axioms already imply the former is the statement of prop. \ref{TimeOrderedProductInducesPerturbativeSMatrix}, prop. \ref{CausalFactorizationAlreadyImpliesSMatrix} below .
 Its proof requires a close look at the "[[reverse-time ordered products]]" for the inverse S-matrix (def. \ref{ReverseTimeOrderedProduct} below) and their induced reverse-causal factorization (prop. \ref{ReverseCausalFactorizationOfReverseTimeOrderedProducts} below).